aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 To control image saving options, the **ImageSaveOptions** class is used.
 For example, you can use the [PixelFormat](https://apireference.aspose.com/words/java/com.aspose.words/imagesaveoptions#PixelFormat) property to set the pixel format for the generated images.
 Please note that the pixel format of the output image may differ from the set value because of the work of GDI+.

-The following code example demonstrates how to save a black and white image with one bit per pixel format:
+The following code example shows how to save a black and white image with one bit per pixel format:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-ImageColorFilters-SaveImageToOnebitPerPixel.java" >}}